FarnamAdelkhani/DSP_with_MATLAB/DSP__Convolution/README.md

-# Digital-Signal-Processing----Convolution
+### DSP with MATLAB - Convolution

-Use convolution in order to understand what happens when systems process signals.
-Background info on this submission can be found in the Oppenheim and Shaffer, Digital Signal Processing book.
+Practice using convolution to understand what happens when systems process signals.